 Stan Freilich, Garrison

 Freilich is a fire district commissioner.
 Voters are not asked to approve the fire district budget, but the annual election for one of the five commissioners’ seats will be held Tuesday, Dec.
 11, from 5 to 9 p.m.
-The incumbent, Linda Lomonaco, is running unopposed for a five-year term.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The incumbent, Linda Lomonaco, is running unopposed for a five-year term.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.